orbs-network/orbs-spec/behaviors/flows/run-query.md

 ## Assumptions for successful flow

-* `BlockStorage` is synchronized to latest committed block.
+* `BlockStorage` is synchronized to the latest committed block.

 ## Flow